I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0.md

 ---
-UID: NF.fwpmk.FwpmBfeStateSubscribeChanges0
+UID: NF:fwpmk.FwpmBfeStateSubscribeChanges0
 title: FwpmBfeStateSubscribeChanges0 function
 author: windows-driver-content
 description: The FwpmBfeStateSubscribeChanges0 function registers a callback function that is called whenever there is a change to the state of the filter engine.Note  FwpmBfeStateSubscribeChanges0 is a specific version of FwpmBfeStateSubscribeChanges.
 old-location: netvista\fwpmbfestatesubscribechanges0.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: 375af8a1-9e05-4830-9074-6313b4e082d9
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: FwpmBfeStateSubscribeChanges0
 ms.prod: windows-hardware
 ms.technology: windows-devices